 We provide a comprehensive offering of benefit plans to our employees, including access to insurance for major medical, dental, vision, life, accidental death and dismemberment, short-term disability and long-term disability, as well as healthcare and flexible spending accounts, wellness programs and various other voluntary benefit programs.
 These benefit programs are generally available to all our eligible full and part time employees.
-We do not provide any "Cadillac" or "top hat" benefit plans solely for our senior executives, and our executive officers participate in the same plans with the same cost structures as our general employee population.
+We offer one plan, our Deferred Compensation Plan, as a "top hat" benefit plan solely for our senior executives.

 401(k) Plan.
 We maintain a defined contribution plan that is tax-qualified under Section 401(k) of the Code.
-Our 401(k) Plan is offered on a nondiscriminatory basis to all full-time and part-time regular and temporary employees, including our executive officers with no minimum hour requirement for participation.
+Our 401(k) Plan is offered on a nondiscriminatory basis to all full-time and part-time regular and temporary employees, except those executive officers eligible for the Deferred Compensation Plan, with no minimum hour requirement for participation.
 Subject to certain limitations imposed by the Code, the 401(k) Plan permits eligible employees to defer receipt of portions of their eligible compensation by making deferral contributions, including after-tax Roth and catch-up contributions.